Atlas V: Historically proposed versions

-In May 2015, a consortium of companies, including Aerojet and Dynetics, sought to license the production or manufacturing rights to the Atlas V using the AR1 engine in place of the RD-180.
+In May 2015, a consortium of companies, including Aerojet and Dynetics, sought to license the production or manufacturing rights to the Atlas V using the Aerojet Rocketdyne AR1 engine in place of the RD-180.
 The proposal was rejected by ULA.

 Atlas V launches

-ULA has stopped selling the Atlas V. It will fly 19 more launches.
+ULA has stopped selling the Atlas V. It will fly eleven more launches.

 For planned launches, see List of Atlas launches (2020–2029).

 Notable missions

-The first payload, the Hot Bird 6 communications satellite, was launched to geostationary transfer orbit (GTO) on 21 August 2002 by an Atlas V 401.
+The first payload, the Hot Bird 6 communications satellite, was launched to geostationary transfer orbit (GTO) on August 21, 2002, by an Atlas V 401.

-On 12 August 2005, the Mars Reconnaissance Orbiter was launched aboard an Atlas V 401 launch vehicle from Space Launch Complex 41 at Cape Canaveral Air Force Station (CCAFS).
+On August 12, 2005, the Mars Reconnaissance Orbiter was launched aboard an Atlas V 401 launch vehicle from Space Launch Complex 41 at Cape Canaveral Air Force Station (CCAFS).
 The Centaur upper stage of the launch vehicle completed its burns over a 56-minute period and placed MRO into an interplanetary transfer orbit towards Mars.

-On 19 January 2006, New Horizons was launched by a Lockheed Martin Atlas V 551 rocket.
+On January 19, 2006, New Horizons was launched by a Lockheed Martin Atlas V 551 rocket.
 A third stage was added to increase the heliocentric (escape) speed.
 This was the first launch of the Atlas V 551 configuration with five solid rocket boosters, and the first Atlas V with a third stage.

-On 6 December 2015, Atlas V lifted its heaviest payload to date into orbit – a 16517 lb Cygnus resupply craft.
+On December 6, 2015, Atlas V lifted its heaviest payload to date into orbit – a 16517 lb Cygnus resupply craft.

-On 8 September 2016, the OSIRIS-REx Asteroid Sample Return Mission was launched on an Atlas V 411 launch vehicle.
+On September 8, 2016, the OSIRIS-REx Asteroid Sample Return Mission was launched on an Atlas V 411 launch vehicle.
 It arrived at the asteroid Bennu in December 2018 and departed back to Earth in May 2021 to arrive September 2022 at with a sample ranging from 60 grams to 2 kilograms in 2023.

-The first four Boeing X-37B spaceplane missions were successfully launched with the Atlas V. The X-37B, also known as the Orbital Test Vehicle (OTV), is a reusable robotic spacecraft operated by USAF that can autonomously conduct landings from orbit to a runway.
-X-37B flights are launched on Atlas V's from Cape Canaveral Space Force Station in Florida.
+Five Boeing X-37B spaceplane missions were successfully launched with the Atlas V. The flights are launched on Atlas V 501s from Cape Canaveral Space Force Station in Florida.
+The X-37B, also known as the Orbital Test Vehicle (OTV), is a reusable robotic spacecraft operated by USAF that can autonomously conduct landings from orbit to a runway.
 The first Vandenberg Air Force Base landing at the Space Shuttle 15000 ft runway occurred in December 2010.
 Landings occur at both Vandenberg and Cape Canaveral depending on mission requirements.

-On 20 December 2019, the first Starliner crew capsule was launched in Boe-OFT un-crewed test flight.
+On December 20, 2019, the first Starliner crew capsule was launched in Boe-OFT un-crewed test flight.
 The Atlas V launch vehicle performed flawlessly but an anomaly with the spacecraft left it in a wrong orbit.
 The orbit was too low to reach the flight's destination of ISS, and the mission was subsequently cut short.